adobe/aio-lib-ims/README.md

 ## Running in an Adobe I/O Runtime action

+**Note that Project Firefly applications should not own the responsibility to generate their own IMS access tokens.
+We strongly discourage this approach in favor of more secure implementation patterns that are documented in our [Project Firefly Security Guide](https://github.com/AdobeDocs/project-firefly/blob/master/guides/security_overview.md).**

 The AIO IMS Library can also be used in an Adobe I/O Runtime action.
 In this case the IMS configuration must be set beforehand.
-The library is relying on the [Cloud State Library](https://github.com/adobe/aio-lib-state) to persist the access tokens across action invocations and reduce the number of requests to IMS.
+The library is relying on the [Adobe I/O Cloud State Library](https://github.com/adobe/aio-lib-state) to persist the access tokens across action invocations and reduce the number of requests to IMS.

 Here is an Adobe I/O Runtime action example that leverages the AIO IMS: